sunfishcode/wasm-reference-manual/WebAssembly.md

 If `kind` is `Global`, `index` identifies an element in the [global index space].

-The meaning of `name` is determined by the embedding environment.
+The meaning of `name` is determined by the [embedding environment].

 Exports provide access to an instance's constructs to external entities outside the scope of this reference manual (though they may be other WebAssembly